 Insight into innovative educational approaches to make the biggest difference to student outcomes.

 An understanding of what is happening in our schools.

 School-led workshops will focus on how you can build a culture of evidence engagement and action-research across your school, how leaders are changing school practices and policies to better support learning and outcomes, and innovative solutions to help particular groups of students.
 Sessions include:

-- Implementing what works – 45 minute workshops focused on in-school practice that has addressed a problem or made an impact on student outcomes and exploring emerging research and supporting evidence-driven approaches in the classroom.
+Researching and implementing what works – 45 minute workshops focused on in-school practice that has addressed a problem or made an impact on student outcomes and exploring emerging research and supporting evidence-driven approaches in the classroom.

-- Pick ‘n’ mix – a series of 10 minute round-table discussions led by a range of contributors
+Spotlight on… – a series of 7 minute briefings led by a range of contributors.

 SSAT full secondary member schools are entitled to one free delegate place at the conference, and discounts on additional places.
 All other SSAT member schools including Primary and SEN are entitled to a discount on the full cost.

 SSAT welcomes all delegates to join us at the National Conference evening dinner on Thursday 30th November from 7pm, which will be held at Manchester Central.
 The price per person is £85 + vat, to include a drinks reception, 3 course meal, and keynote speaker presentation.

 If you would like to attend the dinner, please select the dinner place option on the booking form.